 As we made plans for the vineyard, we also did a mini “facelift” on the winery, landscaping, installing new floors, painting and sprucing up the office and meeting spaces.
-In May, we moved our wines from Boswell to the Estate, a task that boggled the mind since the existing winery wasn’t built to store wine beyond what the Estate could produce.
+In May, we moved our wines to the Estate, a task that boggled the mind since the existing winery wasn’t built to store wine beyond what the Estate could produce.
 We turned a storage barn into a barrel chai and went from seven to thirty small tanks to make sure we could keep everything separate.
 In late summer harvest came along, and we learned to work together in a new space, with new systems and equipment.
-It wasn’t perfect, but it was a thousand times better than Boswell.
-It was ours.
+It wasn’t perfect, but it was ours.

-Getting out of Boswell was a big thing.
-We wanted our own place and we were excited.
+Getting into our own place was a big thing.
+We were excited.
 But there was the pressure of the unknown.
 It’s more complicated than going to the winery and doing your work.
 You own the land, and you have to deal with that.
 Everyone’s plate got fuller.
 Everyone on the team took on new responsibilities.
 Everyone is stretched.
-But that’s how we do it at Realm.”
+But that’s how we do it at Realm.

 In April 2017, we’ll start work on the winery, beginning with digging new caves.
 We need more room for wine work, and the caves are the natural place to expand.
 It’ll be a construction zone here, but we’re used to that kind of chaos.
 We’ll work with the existing winery.
 Tearing it down, though tempting, wouldn’t be practical.
 But we need more room for production and barrel storage.